DavidPratten/jetisu/docs/run_notebooks.md

 # How to run the example notebooks
 Here is a step by step guide to running and/or edit and re-running the example [Jupyter](https://jupyter.org/) notebooks.
+This will work where ever docker containers are supported.
+Here are detailed instructions for two options.
+On your own computer and on https://fly.io

+## On Docker on your computer
 - Install Docker on your computer. https://docs.docker.com/get-docker/
 - Open a terminal window and run the following command:
 ```shell